department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/research/2021/homepage-guerilla-test-12-2021/research-report-12-2021.md

 # Additional Insights

 * There were two interesting comments made about the design of the site.
-One participant said that the shift in orientation from the Big Four to the rest of the page -- going from reading left to right to up and down -- was distracting, while another suggested the Big Four, in the desktop concept, might be better served by being stacked on top of each other, rathr than a two-by-two grid.
+One participant said that the shift in orientation from the Big Four to the rest of the page -- going from reading left-to-right to up-and-down and again left-to-right -- was distracting, while another suggested the Big Four, in the desktop concept, might be better served by being stacked on top of each other, rather than a two-by-two grid.
 * The term "health supplies"  continues to be a tricky one.
 There was no consistency or consensus between participants for what that link should lead to, and when asked for a better term, answers ranged from a detailed list of ailment-specific supplies (diabetes, sleep apnea, and so forth) to "medical" supplies.

 # Recommendations

-* Recommendations to come as the research is reviewed further
+* Recommendations to come as the research is reviewed further.